-A question we receive a lot is “are tankless water heaters electric?”
+A question we receive from our customers in Santa Cruz a lot is “Are tankless water heaters electric?”
 Most tankless heaters use gas, but there are also electric tankless water heaters.
 Electric tankless heaters are less expensive to install than gas tankless water heaters, but they’re also less efficient.
 That’s because electric tankless water heaters have to heat the water more slowly than gas tankless heaters.
 As a result, electric tankless heaters have higher operating costs.

 Ready for a New Water Heater?

 The average lifespan of a water heater is about 8 to 12 years.
 So, if your heater is reaching the end of its life, you might be wondering whether to replace it with a traditional storage tank water heater or upgrade to a tankless model.

 If you are considering a new water heater for your home, and you’re looking at a tankless heater, tankless water heaters are efficient, and can save you money on your energy bills.
 They also take up less space than traditional water heaters and have a longer lifespan.
 Plus, they provide an endless supply of hot water.
 While there are pros and cons to each type of water heater, tankless water heaters are generally more efficient than traditional water heaters.

 Ready to update your water tank?
 Or if you need tankless heater repair or tankless heater service, we’d love to help.
 Here at Expert Plumbing, we specialize in water heater installation and repair.
 We’ll help you choose the right type of water heater for your home, and we’ll make sure it’s installed properly.
 Give us a call today to get started.